bws428/pytorch-test/README.md

 # 4. Install Fooocus

-In this last section, we are going to clone the [Fooocus repository](https://github.com/lllyasviel/Fooocus) from GitHub.com, and then proceed to follow the installation instructions for Mac, as described in the Fooocus README file:
+In this section, we are going to clone the [Fooocus repository](https://github.com/lllyasviel/Fooocus) from GitHub.com, and then proceed to follow the installation instructions for Mac, as described in the Fooocus README file:

 https://github.com/lllyasviel/Fooocus#mac